nemogoc/100-days-of-code/r2-log.md

 ### R2D59 - 6/1
 Skipped ES2015 refactor project at work and went straight into part 2.
 Learned class, inheritance, super, etc. All very similar to Java.

+### R2D60 - 6/5
+I've skipped several days multiple times, and summer is only going to get busier, so this is less a 100doc and more of a coding journal at this point.
+It's still helpful though, so I'm continuing.

+Did maps and sets videos and exercises.
+I had experience with these in other languages, so this wasn't too hard, but it was interesting.
+I wish their code solutions videos did more talking about why they chose to do things the way they did, but that's more of a complaint for the closure exercises where I was confused than these which I get.